JakeWelch131/Codecademy-FullStack-Cert/Web Development Foundations/Fundamentals of HTML/Wine Festival Schedule/README.md

 Learned how to structure HTML documents and additional HTML elements.
-Utilized structuring tags such as <div>, <header>, and <body> as long with different <h> tags.
+Utilized structuring tags such as '<div>', '<header>', and '<body>' as long with different '<h>' tags.